JaiTheGuy/loopsPython/README.md

 - Explain the two pictures and the psuedo code that accompany with each one and how loops are tpyically integrated in coding applcations such as shopping websites, phone applications and video games:

 [IKEA Website Example](https://github.com/JaiTheGuy/loopsPython/blob/main/loopsPythonVisuals/ikea.png)
+- For the following IKEA example, we see that there are 3 chairs being displayed.
+- With the help of loops, they can iterate through any type of search result and display the following format.
 ```
 # pseudocode for IKEA chair picture